-Markus is a final year PhD candidate at the Oxford Robotics Institute as well as a member of Oxford University’s New College.
+Markus is a postdoctoral research scientist at the Oxford Robotics Institute as well as a member of Oxford University’s New College.
 Most recently, he was a visiting scholar with the UC Berkeley Artificial Intelligence Research lab.

-Furthermore in early 2016, he was fortunate to lead ORIs path planning software development for the presentation of a self driving prototype at the Shell Eco Marathon (SEM), work that has paved the way for to the introduction of a new autonomous challenge category at the SEM scheduled for 2018.
+Furthermore in early 2016, he was fortunate to lead ORIs path planning software development for the presentation of a self driving prototype at the Shell Eco Marathon (SEM).
+This work has paved the way for to the introduction of a new autonomous challenge category at the SEM scheduled for 2018.

 Being in the field of robotics since 2010, he has been part of research efforts on space exploration robots, GPU-based simulations and robotic platforms for first responders as well as mobile autonomy at various research institutions including MIT, ETHZ and the University of Oxford.